adrhill/test-data-innvestigate/README.md

 * `input_name`: name of the input image used to generate the data

 ### `data/layer`
-**⚠️ WIP ⚠️**
-All matching relevance rules are run on the layer.
-For each rule, the dataset  contains the attributions calculated from the actual output and from uniform output:
+For each analyzer, the dataset  contains the attributions calculated for all layer types:
 ```
 ├── input
+└── [Layer name]
+    ├── weights
     ├── output
-└── attributions/
-    └── [RRule]
-        ├── output
-        └── uniform
+    └── attribution
 ```
 **Additional attributes / metadata:**
-* `layer_name`: name of the layer used to generate the data.
+* `analyzer_name`: name of the iNNvestigate analyzer used to generate the file